solidpixel/solidpixel.github.io/_posts/2021-02-25-invariant-tail.md

 float result = (a + b) + (c + d);
 ```

-... allows an CPU implementation to issue the two partial sums in parallel,
+... allows a CPU implementation to issue the two partial sums in parallel,
 whereas the original code requires the three additions to be run serially.